icing/blog/httpd-2.4.50.md

 two days after that with a shortened release vote, as we feared this would not stay unknown for long.

 The whole httpd security team was very active to get this done in such a short time.
 It was quite intense.
-Many thanks to Yann Ylavic, Rüdiger Pluem, Joe Orton, Eric Covener, Rainer Jung, Giovanni Bechis and Mark J. Cox, the Apache security coordinator.
+Many thanks to Yann Ylavic, Rüdiger Plüm, Joe Orton, Eric Covener, Rainer Jung, Giovanni Bechis and Mark J. Cox, the Apache security coordinator.